yoowook1207/CTC_WeatherDashBoard/readme.md

-## Please read before review the page
+## Please read before run the application
 Module mock-up has only one input, but I used two input to put city name, and the state name.
 This prevents that the API brings another same name of city from a random state by user's input.

 # Cloudy Then Clear - Weather Dashboard